On the geometric P=W conjecture: Introduction

-In fact, one could determine the homotopy type of $\mathcal{D}(\partial M_G)$ by using the classical notion of skeleton as in \cite{Thuillier2007}.
-However, our new definition of essential skeleton allows to establish the actual homeomorphism class of the dual boundary complex and it adapts well to the more singular case of dlt compactifications.
+It is worth remarking that one could determine the homotopy type of $\mathcal{D}(\partial M_{\mathrm{B}}(\mathrm{E},G))$ by using the classical notion of skeleton for toroidal pairs as in \cite{Thuillier2007}.
+However, the definition of skeleton in \cref{sec:dualcomplexofquotient} adapts well to the more singular case of dlt compactifications, which appear in the formulation of the geometric P=W conjecture.
+Further, in the logCY case, it allows to establish the actual $\PL$-homeomorphism class of the dual boundary complex.

-We propose two proofs for each of Theorems \ref{thm intro P=W} and \ref{thm intro P=W slr}, one in the trivially-valued setting and the other in the discretely-valued one.
-The latter is technically more demanding, since it requires the construction of a degeneration of compact hyper-K\"{a}hler manifolds.
-However, this construction is of independent interest, as it suggests a relation of the geometric P=W conjecture with the conjecture below (see also \S \ref{alternativeproofindiscretelyvalued} and \S \ref{alternativeproofdiscretevalued2}).